james-door/cv/README.md

 ## Develop

-To build and host the site locally for development purposes, follow these steps:
+To build and host the site locally for development purposes:

 1. Install the necessary packages: